Dear Parents and Carers,

 Virtual Parent Meetings and Events

-Unfortunately most large school events have had to be cancelled for the time being, howevere where possible we will be offering the event virtually.
+Fortunately most large school events are taking place on site now, however where possible we will be offering the event virtually.

 If you have been invited to a virtual meeting or event please read the invite email carefully and ensure you are able to log on and access the meeting.
 We recommend you attempt to access the meeting in the days prior to the event to allow time to resolve any log in issues.